pygame/pygame/docs/reST/ref/key.rst

 .. _key-constants-label:

 The following is a list of all the constants (from :mod:`pygame.locals`) used to represent keyboard keys.

-These integers underlying these key code constants differ between pygame 1 and 2 and should not be used directly if you need your code to be portable between the two major versions.
+Portability note: The integers for key constants differ between pygame 1 and 2.
+Always use key constants (``K_a``) rather than integers directly (``97``) so that your key handling code works well on both pygame 1 and pygame 2.

 ::